 Prior to joining UMD, Ali Hurtado was a research associate at the University of Minnesota Extension and the Medical School Program in Health Disparities Research.
 He is actively engaged in health disparities research, scholarship and outreach.

-Dr. Hurtado is the co-investigator for a community based participatory research Latinx parent education program called Padres Preparados, Jóvenes Saludables (Prepared Parents, Healthy Youth).
-The goals of this program are to: 1) increase the frequency of father's positive parenting practices regarding healthy eating and physical activity and 2) improve the eating and physical activity behaviors of parent's 10-14 year-olds.
+Dr. Hurtado is the co-investigator for a community-based participatory research Latinx parent education program called Padres Preparados, Jóvenes Saludables (Prepared Parents, Healthy Youth).
+The goals of this program are to 1) increase the frequency of fathers' positive parenting practices regarding healthy eating and physical activity and 2) improve the eating and physical activity behaviors among youth (10-14 year-olds).

 In addition, he is a co-investigator for the Maryland Rural Opioid Technical Assistance (ROTA).
 MarylandROTA (Rural Opioid Technical Assistance) is part of an initiative by the Substance Abuse and Mental Health Services Administration (SAMHSA), and was established by the University of Maryland (UMD) in partnership with local and state organizations.